nukecoder/rebecca-sqldeveloper/README.md

 # Rebecca color scheme for Oracle SQL Developer #

-This is a spinoff of revecca-theme color scheme for Oracle SQL Developer.
+This is a spinoff of rebecca-theme color scheme for Oracle SQL Developer.
 It is based on [rebecca-theme for emacs by vic](https://github.com/vic/rebecca-theme).

 ![](screenshots/rebecca-sqldev_1.png)